hyperstackjs/hyperstack/docs/website/docs/00_getting-started/02_development.md

 ## Database Configuration

-By default your app is using `sqlite` and automatic database structre sync inferred from your models.
+By default your app is using `sqlite` and automatic database structure sync inferred from your models.
 This set up is cool, fast, and sophisticated because it's automatic and has zero friction.

 To prepare for real-life production use cases, we recommended to move to `postgres` and explicit migrations when you can.